UMAprotocol/UMIPs/UMIPs/umip-94.md

 2. Deposit collateral ratio (DCR) is capped : this is the ratio between the deposited collateral and number of tokens minted.
 It comes in addition to the GCR: the latter sets a collateral ratio limit below which it is not possible to mint; the DCR sets a limit above which it is not possible to mint; this is done in order to prevent someone to manipulate the GCR.
 Like the GCR, the DCR is used in the mint, deposit and repay function.

 3. Minting is capped : it limits the number of tokens that the derivatives can mint so we can scale according to the demand, liquidity and security.
 Caps will be increased as security audits are being completed, and as liquidity on our Broker contracts (PerpetualPoolParty) deepen.
 Also the `CapMintLimit` parameter allows us to avoid a situation in which arbitrage opportunities could potentially be blocked thus affecting the peg of our synthetic tokens across various DEXes.
-By setting the cap below the currently minted synthetic assets on our broker contract.
+By setting the cap below the currently minted synthetic assets on our broker contract we ensure that an attacker can not self-mint a synthetic asset and redeem an amount equal to the total amount of assets minted from our broker contract, which would block users from redeeming USDC from the broker contract until new tokens are minted and this could lead to impossibility to perform arbitrage and keep the peg with secondary markets.
 Under certain conditions, limiting the cap has a downside: if there is not enough synthetic asset on the secondary market to buy them to liquidate a position, it is possible that the limit prevents minting enough synthetic to do so.

-4. Make the contract permissionless : the PerpertualPoolParty contract was permissioned (only whitelisted contract can be a Sponsor).
+4. Make the contract permissionless : the PerpertualPoolParty contract was permissioned (only whitelisted pools can be a Sponsor).
 We changed this so anyone can become a Sponsor, like it is now in any UMA derivatives of course.

 5. Remove the liquidity pool logic : the current PerpetualPoolParty contract works with liquidity pools.

 6. The derivatives parameters (CapDepositLimit, CapMintLimit and Fee) are now stored in a controller contract (`SelfMintingController.sol`): this allows us to change those parameters while keeping the same derivatives.

-In the factory smart contract, we can only link the derivative contract to an existing synthetic asset, which have been previously deployed.
+7. In the factory smart contract, we can only link the derivative contract to an existing synthetic asset, which have been previously deployed.

-7. Fees, deposit limit, mint limit are upgradable through the `SelfMintingController.sol` contract.
+8. Fees, deposit limit, mint limit are upgradable through the `SelfMintingController.sol` contract.

 No change for the liquidation.

 ### Nesting of the contracts:

-1. `Perpetual.sol`, now called `SelfMintingPerpetualMultiParty.sol` is a derived contract that inherit from `PerpetualLiquidatable.sol`, now called `SelfMintingPerpetualLiquidatableMultiParty.sol`.
+1. `SelfMintingPerpetualMultiParty.sol` is a derived contract that inherit from `SelfMintingPerpetualLiquidatableMultiParty.sol`.
-2. `PerpetualLiquidatable.sol`, now called `SelfMintingPerpetualLiquidatableMultiParty.sol` is derived contract that inherit from `PerpetualPositionManager.sol`, now called `SelfMintingPerpetualPositionManagerMultiParty.sol`.
+2. `SelfMintingPerpetualLiquidatableMultiParty.sol` is derived contract that inherit from `SelfMintingPerpetualPositionManagerMultiParty.sol`.
-3. `SelfMintingController.sol` contract is used to track and update the CapDepositLimit, CapMintLimit and Fee for the derivatives.
+3. `SelfMintingController.sol` contract is used to track and update the CapDepositLimit, CapMintLimit and Fee for the self-minting derivatives.

 Each one of those contract has its own library for gas optimization:
 1. `SelfMintingPerpetutalMultiPartyCreator.sol` uses `SelfMintingPerpetualMultiPartyLib.sol` for gas optimization.